Skip to main content

 • grinding

-• “Additionally, the game requires a lot of grinding in order to make the characters strong enough to withstand the harder, longer dungeons.”
+• “The game requires a lot of grinding in order to make the characters strong enough to withstand the harder, longer dungeons.”

-• “The bulk of the post-game is grinding pre-existing, 2 minute long dungeons for frustratingly rare drops and an endless dungeon that doesn't use any of the altered patterns or even half the bosses, leading to one of the most mind-numbing experiences I've ever had in a video game.”
+• “The bulk of the post-game is grinding pre-existing, 2-minute long dungeons for frustratingly rare drops, leading to one of the most mind-numbing experiences I've ever had in a video game.”

 • humor

-• “Deep Dungeons of Doom has nice humor, amusing characters, a retro art style that I think felt right for it, fantastic music, simple-but-clever gameplay, and a few rogue-like elements that were mostly pretty fair and lenient; said as someone who generally does not like rogue-like elements at all in games.”
+• “Deep Dungeons of Doom has nice humor, amusing characters, a retro art style that feels right for it, fantastic music, simple-but-clever gameplay, and a few rogue-like elements that were mostly pretty fair and lenient.”

 • “Just played it for about half an hour and immediately enjoyed the ridiculous humor, simple yet efficient gameplay, and fantastic pixel artwork and animation.”